johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/CertificateTransparencyEnforcementDisabledForLegacyCas.md

 # CertificateTransparencyEnforcementDisabledForLegacyCas

 ## Disable Certificate Transparency enforcement for a list of legacy certificate authorities (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 131.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 131.

 ## Supported versions